 Quitting drinking alcohol can be a huge step in your life, especially if you have an addiction to it.
 Most people suffering from alcoholism need professional help to stop, and it’s a tough thing to do.
 But once you have made the decision to abstain from drinking, you’ll see some pretty amazing things happen – not only in your mind, spirit, and relationships, but also in your body.

-Alcoholism takes a toll on a person’s body, but the sooner you quit drinking, the better your chances of regaining good health, says the alcohol addiction experts at Summit Behavioral Health.
+Alcoholism takes a toll on a person’s body, but the sooner you quit drinking, the better your chances of regaining good health, according to the alcohol addiction experts at Serenity at Summit.
 Below are some of the benefits you will experience when you quit drinking and the timeline they typically follow.

 Benefits of Abstaining from Drinking Alcohol